kmaho17/shinpokered-rebalanced/README.md

 #Changes to pokemart inventories:
-- TMs of all kinds at all stores.
+- TMs of all kinds at all stores (Prize Corner included).
 All TMs are now re-purchaseable at various stages of the game.
 - Pewter city has ethers
 - Lavender town has max ethers
 - Saffron city has elixers